jbrcodes/SimpleBoard/README.md

 ## To Do

 * doc: components? state and renderer?
-* make player getter/setter in Square?
-* each class is only responsible for its own model/view, i.e. Board knows nothing about Square

 This is a demo of a simple board game, trying to show the following practices: